Page Structure & Markdown Formatting Guide

 1

-• Create a new markdown file inside the connectors folder.
+## Add Connector Documentation Page - Create a new markdown file inside the `connectors` folder. > **Example:** connectors/snow-quick-connect.md

 2